School closures adding challenges to rural communities

 “There is plenty, a lack of hardware for our Jr. High and Elementary school students and the amount of bandwidth and how we’re going to access and delivery of instruction,” Zehr said.

-Zehr said the high school will be easier to plan since they have laptops for online learning, but when it comes to elementary and Jr High, they may have to have school buses drop off packets and have small groups meet up.
+Zehr said the high school will be easier to plan since they have laptops for online learning, but when it comes to elementary and junior high, they may have to have school buses drop off packets and have small groups meet up.

 While plans are still in the works, parents are worried because many in the area don’t have internet.

-Note: - Update: Park City police locate teen